 Back in October 2020, it was confirmed that filming was underway on season 22 – with COVID protections in place.

-Neil Dudgeon said: “Everyone is excited to get back to work.
+Neil Dudgeon said at the time: “Everyone is excited to get back to work.
 Sadly there won’t be as much hugging and kissing on set as usual but we’ve all got to make sacrifices!
 It’s bound to be a bit strange at first with all the safety protocols but hopefully we can all keep each other safe and shoot another great series.”

 Executive producer Michele Buck said: “We are very pleased ITV has asked us to produce more Midsomer Murders.
 We will have our signature mix of tantalising mysteries, wonderful guest stars and stunning locations while also maintaining a safe working environment for all our cast and crew in these current challenging circumstances.”

 Two episodes were announced for season 22: The Wolf Hunter of Little Worthy and The Stitcher Society.

 The Stitcher Society, the second episode of season 22, follows a local outcast, who was controversially acquitted of murder years previously.
 He is the latest inductee into a post-operative heart rehab club – but following his arrival, members’ dreams of a second chance at life begin being cut short.

 According to the synopsis: “Tamworth Springs is home to Midsomer’s very own Stitcher Society, a social and health club for recovering heart bypass patients; the name of the club was inspired by the post- operative scar running down the middle of the members’ chests.”

 Midsomer Murders cast